 Candidate Profile and Core Values

-Successful candidates will demonstrate personal responsibility, relationship building, communication and project management skills, as well as drive, motivation, high-energy, perseverance and a get-it-done mentality.
-Candidates will also embody Spark’s Core Values: be a student and a mentor, work with passion and compassion, commit to collaboration and diversity, aim high and true, and trust and respect in all relationships.
+Successful candidates will demonstrate exceptional relationship building, communication, and project management skills, fluency in innovative thinking, and a make-it-work mentality.
+Candidates will also embody Spark’s Core Values: being a student and a mentor, working with passion and compassion, committing to collaboration and diversity, aiming high and true, and trusting/respecting each relationship.

 - Expected and recent college or university graduates are welcome to apply

 - Have previous experience motivating and working with students (middle school aged preferred)

 - Be hard-working, accountable, and able to work autonomously

 - Be organized, prepared, and detailed oriented

 - Be flexible and able to adapt to changes quickly

 - Strong oral and written communication, relationship building and people skills;

 - Legally eligible to work in the United States; no sponsorship provided.